babylonchain/babylonchain.github.io/docs/user-guides/bitcoin-staking-testnet-4/backend-deployment/global-system-configuration.md

 navigates to the specified directory, iterate over JSON files and append them to the output file containing all Finality provider information.

-This script only uses the registry information maintained by Babylon.
-Other such registries might exist, and it is up to the staking provider to utilize a source of information that best fits their requirements.